open-meteo/open-meteo/docs/getting-started.md

 ### DWD ICON
 The DWD ICON models are the most important source for the 7 days weather API.
 There are 3 different domains available:
 - ICON global at 11 km resolution, runs `00,06,12,18`
-- ICON EU with 7 km, runs `00,06,12,18`
+- ICON EU with 7 km, runs `00,03,06,09,12,15,18,21`
 - ICON D2 Central Europe with 2 km resolution, runs `00,03,06,09,12,15,18,21`

 As a minimum requirement, ICON global should be downloaded.
 To download the 00 run: `<exe> download icon --run 00 --only-variables temperature_2m,weathercode`.
-If `onlyVariables` is omitted, all ICON weather variables are downloaded, which could take a couple of hours.
+If `only-variables` is omitted, all ICON weather variables are downloaded, which could take a couple of hours.

 For the first run, the ICON downloader will download additional domain geometry information and prepare reproduction weights.
 It might take a while.